The Topology of Poker: Introduction

 \subsection{Main results}

 We consider the set $X=\{(i,j):1\le i<j\le 52\}$ of pairs of cards, and the relation

 We sometimes write `$(i,j)>(k,\ell)$' for $r((i,j),(k,\ell))$, without implying transitivity.

-Our main result is that the homotopy type of Texas Hold'm is quite rich; in other words, there are intricate card configurations in which every player could be winning against another one; thus even the concept of ``bluff'' (see e.g.~\cite{MR3399101}) needs to be revisited since it is impossible to define, at some moments, who is bluffing against whom: \begin{thm} For Texas Hold'em, the simplicial complex $\mathscr K_X$ contains $S^4$ as a subcomplex. \end{thm}
+Our main result is that the homotopy type of Texas Hold'm is quite rich; in other words, there are intricate card configurations in which every player could be winning against another one; thus even the concept of ``bluff'' (see e.g.~\cite{MR3399101}) needs to be revisited since it is impossible to define, at some moments, who is bluffing against whom: \begin{thm} For Texas Hold'em, the simplicial complex $\mathscr K_X$ contains $4$-dimensional subcomplexes. \end{thm} More precisely, we exhibit $S^4$ as a subcomplex of $\mathscr K_X$.

+If there were a $4$-dimensional simplex in $\mathscr K_X$, it could be interpreted as follows: \emph{there is a configuration with $5$ players such that no hand is better than the others, but as soon as a player folds the remaining $4$ are linearly ordered}.
+Loosely speaking, our result shows that the same phenomenon occurs with coalitions instead of players.

 There is a long history of associating numbers to games; integers for Sprague and Grundy~\cites{sprague,grundy} or generalized (and in particular not necessarily ordered) numbers for Conway~\cite{MR1803095}.
-We view topological invariants as a powerful tool supplementing these more classical invariants.
+We view topological invariants as a new powerful tool supplementing these more classical invariants.